Generalization of generative model for neuronal ensemble inference method: Conclusion

 \section{Conclusion}

 In this study, we extended the inference model for functional neuronal ensemble to be applicable regardless of data format and stationarity.
-The purpose of the proposed method is to classify neurons into the ensembles by using large-scale activity data acquired by experimental method such as calcium imaging.
-For that reason, no restriction on the format of the activity or no assumption of stationarity due to physiological experimental conditions is desirable.
-Therefore, the proposed method without restriction on format or stationarity assumption will function effectively and can be widely used as a method of data preprocessing.
-By the application of the proposed method to the same synthetic data multiple times, we confirmed that it converges to a reasonable and sufficiently stable solution, although the proposed method has dependence on initial condition due to MCMC.
-In addition, by the comparison of the proposed method with the one in the previous study, we believe that our proposed method is more useful to obtain the ensemble structure and the relationship between ensembles by adjusting the transition parameter $\alpha$.
+The purpose of our proposed method is to classify neurons into functional ensembles in large-scale activity data acquired by experimental method such as calcium imaging.
+For this reason, no restriction on the format of the activity or no assumption of stationarity due to physiological experimental conditions is desirable.
+Therefore, our proposed method without restriction on format or stationarity assumption will work effectively and can be widely used as a method of data preprocessing.
+By applying our proposed method to identical synthetic data multiple times, we confirmed that it converges to a reasonable and sufficiently stable solution of functional ensembles, although our method has dependence on initial condition in MCMC.
+In addition, by comparing our method with BIM, we believe that our method is more useful to obtain functional ensembles and their mutual relation by adjusting the transition parameter $\alpha^{(t)}$.